gumaerc-testorg/3.020-spring-2021/content/pages/schedule.md

 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

 \**Novel for the course this year, two class sessions were devoted to discussing the social and personal aspects of working in the field of materials science.
 The intention was to have students explore their individual purpose and motivation for pursuing careers in science and engineering, and to have them think about the impact of their work on the wider world.*

+*Please note that the information on this page was intended for students enrolled in the residential MIT course and is included to provide insight into how the course was conducted in Spring 2021.
+OCW is not a distance education program, and we do not offer instructor interactions, grading, or certification of completion.*